Municipal Broadband Study

 Municipal Light Plant

-In June 4, 2020, upon recommendation of Mayor Narkewicz, the City Council authorized in accordance with the provisions of Chapter 164 of the General Laws and in accordance with the rules, regulations and orders of the Department of Public Utilities and the Department of Telecommunications & Cable, a municipal lighting plant for all purposes allowable under the laws of the Commonwealth, and more particularly for the establishment a municipal broadband system for the City of Northampton.
+In June 4, 2020 and on May 6, 2021, upon recommendation of Mayor Narkewicz, the City Council authorized in accordance with the provisions of Chapter 164 of the General Laws and in accordance with the rules, regulations and orders of the Department of Public Utilities and the Department of Telecommunications & Cable, a municipal lighting plant for all purposes allowable under the laws of the Commonwealth, and more particularly for the establishment a municipal broadband system for the City of Northampton.
 A separate second approval vote would be required in the current fiscal year if the City decides to implement municipal broadband project in the future.